GUIDED TROUT FLY-FISHING TRIPS

-I will supply fly rods set up for the fishing, flies, bug dope, and lunch and beverages as noted by option.
+I will supply fly rods set up for the fishing, flies, bug dope, and beverages as noted by option.
 If the angler wishes to use his or her own equipment, they should bring it along.
 I can also supply hip waders if requested.

 What to bring:

 One day 8 hours on the stream or more if the fishing is good.
-Lunch and beverages/snacks and equipment supplied.
-Single angler $325 2 anglers $425
+Beverages and equipment supplied.
+Single angler $350 2 anglers $450

 Call to book or shoot me an email inquiry 414-331-9102 email@example.com

 Be honest about your skill level and what you want to do on the streams.
 Tell me ahead of time what you want from the experience.
 This makes for an enjoyable experience, and I can cater the trip to your desires.
-Please let me know if you have any food allergies or dietary restrictions.
 If you have any physical limitations which may effect walking and wading streams be sure to let me know.
 Booking a trip in advance (at least two weeks) makes it more likely that you can get an open date.